Angel (Aretha Franklin song)

 "Angel" is a soul ballad recorded by American singer Aretha Franklin.
 The song was co-written by Aretha's sister, Carolyn, and Sonny Sanders.
 Aretha co-produced the song with Quincy Jones and it originally appeared on Aretha's nineteenth album, Hey Now Hey (The Other Side of the Sky) (1973).

-It was released as a single by Atlantic in June 1973 and went on to top the US R&B Singles chart for two weeks while reaching number twenty on the Pop chart.
+It was released as a single by Atlantic in June 1973 and went on to top the US soul singles chart for two weeks while reaching number twenty on the Billboard Hot 100 chart.
 The single sold over 900,000 copies.

 Record World predicted that it "should be a monster in no time at all."